birdneststream/asciibird/README.md

   * Show and hide layers
   * Change layer order
   * Double click to rename layer
-* Copy and paste between tabs
+* Copy and paste ASCII blocks between tabs
 * Remembers state on refresh and when the browser loads, can also export the state to a file and load elsewhere.
   * So you never lose your ascii art!
   * Saves layers, brushes data also to same file